Jason-Adam/Jason-Adam.github.io/_posts/2019-10-28-nlp-tokenization.md

 ---
 layout: post
 mathjax: true
 comments: true
 title: NLP Text Tokenization
+categories: [nlp]
+tags: [nlp, preprocessing]
 ---
 This is a brief tutorial on manual text tokenization of a document corpus using the `nltk` library.